Drug Delivery System

 As a nanomaterial, VLPs play important roles in drug delivery, gene therapy, cell targeting, and cancer therapy.
 VLPs can deliver substances such as drugs, proteins/peptides, DNA and siRNA.

-• Small Molecule Drug Delivery
+- Small Molecule Drug Delivery

-When VLP is used as a small molecule drug delivery system, it can improve the bioavailability of anticancer drugs (bleomycin, doxorubicinetc.).
+When VLP is used as a small molecule drug delivery system, it can improve the bioavailability of anticancer drugs (bleomycin, doxorubicin, etc.).
 Anticancer drugs are linked to VLPs through the amino acid residues on the surface of VLPs and can also be encapsulated in VLPs in a reversible self-assembly process through changes in external conditions.
 In addition, anticancer drugs are thermodynamically stable after binding to VLPs, and have ligands on their surface that can target specific cells.

 When the capsid protein of VLP is used as a contrast agent, it can be applied to the diagnosis of any disease.
 In addition to acting as a contrast agent for medical imaging, the protein capsid of VLP can also be used as a nanocarrier to achieve targeted delivery of imaging probes, enabling drug research and high-throughput screening.

-• Gene Delivery
+- Gene Delivery

-VLPs are considered natural nanomaterials that can accommodate genes, avoid their enzymatic degradation in body fluids, and deliver them to target sites for gene therapy, similar to drug delivery.
+VLPs are considered natural nanomaterials that can accommodate genes, avoid their enzymatic degradation in body fluids, and deliver them to target sites for gene therapy, similar to drug delivery. - DNA Delivery

 The capsid proteins of VLPS can be modified to display additional epitopes, or to link ligands through chemical conjugation to recognize specific surface receptors for efficient DNA delivery to target cells.
-In addition, the delivery of foreign genes to the digestive tract mucosa via oral non-replicating gene transfer vectors is a very useful method for vaccination and gene therapy.
+In addition, the delivery of foreign genes to the digestive tract mucosa via oral non-replicating gene transfer vectors is a very useful method for vaccination and gene therapy. - siRNA Delivery

 siRNAs are limited in their systemic delivery due to poor stability and low cellular permeability.
-VLP delivery systems can overcome these limitations, for example, VLP with electrostatic coatings can improve the efficiency of siRNA systemic delivery, and when VLP is chemically modified and conjugated with folic acid (FA), the targeting of siRNA drugs is significantly improved.
+VLP delivery systems can overcome these limitations, for example, VLP with electrostatic coatings can improve the efficiency of siRNA systemic delivery, and when VLP is chemically modified and conjugated with folic acid (FA), the targeting of siRNA drugs is significantly improved. - mRNA Delivery

 mRNA delivery methods and delivery vehicles are major obstacles to the development of mRNA therapy.
 Currently, commonly used delivery systems include lipid nanoparticles (LNPs), liposomes, lipoplexes, polymeric materials, micelles, and VLP.
 Among them, plant generated VLPs are widely used in biomedicine due to their ease of production and absence of the possibility of human virus contamination.

-• Protein/Peptide Delivery
+- Protein/Peptide Delivery

 Protein/peptide drugs play an important role in the treatment of tumors, cancer, autoimmune diseases, cardiovascular diseases, diabetes and other diseases.
 As a protein/peptide delivery system, VLP can improve the bioavailability of drugs.
 In vivo and in vitro delivery of proteins/polypeptides is achieved by gene fusion or chemical conjugation linked to VLP.